UNIVERSE-HPC/course-material/high_performance_computing/hpc_mpi/07_advanced_communication.md

 ![Layout of packed memory](fig/packed_buffer_layout.png)

-The coloured boxes in both memory representations (memory and pakced) are the same chunks of data.
+The coloured boxes in both memory representations (memory and packed) are the same chunks of data.
 The green boxes containing only a single number are used to document the number of elements in the block of elements they are adjacent to, in the contiguous buffer.
 This is optional to do, but is generally good practise to include to create a self-documenting message.
 From the diagram we can see that we have "packed" non-contiguous blocks of memory into a single contiguous block.